Luos-io/Documentation/versioned_docs/version-2.1.0/tools/gate.md

 The gate and the pipe are two separate services, they can be put on the same node or on separate node.

-## A Gate and a Pipe on the same node
+## A Gate and a pipe on the same node

 In that configuration you put 2 services in the node like below.